Euro S50 Single Vanos

 Note: Turning crankshaft counter clockwise is acceptable.

-Adjust crankshaft pulley to align TDC timing marks (crankshaft turning socket / 1/2″ long-arm ratchet).
+Following that , adjust the crankshaft pulley to align the TDC timing marks using a crankshaft turning socket and a 1/2″ long-arm ratchet.

 Note: If timing cover timing mark not visible clean timing cover to show timing mark (brake cleaner & towels).